Teemursu/reddit_neologism_semantic_change/README.md

 2. Run `prepare_data.py` to create an atemporal compass based on the downloaded corpus.
 3. Run `TWEC_master/train_model.py` to train the model.
 See the [TWEC GitHub page](https://github.com/valedica/twec) for the requirements, etc.

+**WIP:** Some toy data is included, with the intention that there will be toy models as well.

 Data
 ---------
 Reddit corpus: